Martin Shkreli starts YouTube live stream a day after leaving jail

 Shkreli, who attracted criticism for growing outrage over soaring prescription drug prices, was arrested before dawn at the up-market Murray Hill Tower Apartments in midtown Manhattan on Thursday.
 U.S. prosecutors said he was running a Ponzi-like scheme at his former hedge fund and a pharmaceutical company he previously headed.

-Shkreli, who often tweets about his political views and musical taste, late Thursday night wrote on Twitter (@MartinShkreli): "Glad to be home.
+Earlier in the day, Shkreli, who often tweets about his political views and musical taste, wrote on Twitter (@MartinShkreli): "Glad to be home.
 Thanks for the support."

 (Reporting by Angela Moon; additional reporting by Melissa Fares)